|Owner(s)||Gerret Copeland, Tatiana Copeland|

 The Copelands replanted vineyards and bought more land, including the Garetto hills.
 A massive renovation of Bouchaine was undertaken in 1995 and in 2002 Michael Richmond was hired as winemaker and general manager.

 Michael Richmond is a veteran of over 30 years in the winemaking business.
 He co-founded Acacia Winery in Carneros and later managed Carmenet Winery for Chalone.
 He is one of the co-founders of the Steamboat Pinot Noir Conference in Oregon.
-As an avid cyclist, you may pass him on your travels in Carneros.

 The Copelands have a focus on the arts and sponsor the Bouchaine young Artists Series, the only musical event at Festival del Sole that is free to the public.
 They also focus on open land preservation and animal rescue.